 Normal people eat whatever they darn well please.
 They eat foods that they know are good for them, and they eat foods they know aren’t so great for them.
 But in the end, it all balances out.
 Or, it doesn’t.

 The point is, Past Self: Normal people eat all kinds of things.
-Some people are on diets because they want to lose weight or because they need it for their health.
-Some people overindulge all the time and have no concept of balance.
-Or, on the other hand, some people restrict far too much and have no concept of balance.
+Some people go on diets for health conditions or for a desire for weight loss.
+Some people frequently eat beyond fullness and struggle with balance.
+Some people restrict far too much and also struggle with balance.
 There is no one “normal diet” that you’re supposed to follow.

 How do I stop over-eating?